benidroe/avcontrol_exporter/README.md

 video.input.select.[target]=10	# local computer
 ...
 video.input.select.[target]=n	# something else, specified for your institution
-## It's recommendet to set up your custom number->input convention, suitable for your application.
+## It's recommended to set up your custom number->input convention, suitable for your application.
 ## [target] is the name of the target device (e.g. a part of the dns-name, like projector-2) where your input selection is displayed.
 In regard to video matrixes, multible targets can be specified.

 ```